lifemikey/objectstorage-swift/connect-object-storage-using-command-line.md

 # Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift by using the Command Line

 {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.objectstorageshort}} provides a low-cost storage solution that can be used for many applications.
 Unlike {{site.data.keyword.filestorage_short}} and {{site.data.keyword.blockstorageshort}}, {{site.data.keyword.objectstorageshort}} manages data as objects.
 Each object includes the data itself, some metadata, and a globally unique identifier.
-For more information about the right storage solution for your application, read [which storage solution is best for your project?](http://blog.softlayer.com/2014/which-storage-solution-best-your-project){:new_window}.

 The command line is a powerful and flexible method to access {{site.data.keyword.objectstorageshort}}.
 There are several tools that can be installed and used from a Linux terminal.
 A common package is the [`python-swiftclient`](https://pypi.python.org/pypi/python-swiftclient).